SleepyKumiho/100DayChallenge/README.md

 Day 69: Used the max_samples feature of the RandomForestRegressor to limit the size of the training data to improve experimentation speeds. <br>
 Day 70: Used RandomizedSearchCV to help with hyperparameter tuning. <br>
 Day 71: Used pre-collected hyperparameters to train a new model and make predicitons on the test data.
 Preprocessed test data so the model could use it and formatted the data to match the requested format for a kaggle submission. <br>
+Day 72: Created a function to visualize the top feature importance scores <br>